Marat/Sade (film)

-The Persecution and Assassination of Jean-Paul Marat as Performed by the Inmates of the Asylum of Charenton Under the Direction of the Marquis de Sade, usually shortened to Marat/Sade (/fr/), is a 1967 British film adaptation of Peter Weiss' play Marat/Sade.
-The screen adaptation is directed by Peter Brook, and originated in his theatre production for the Royal Shakespeare Company.
-The English version was written by Adrian Mitchell from a translation by Geoffrey Skelton.
+The Persecution and Assassination of Jean-Paul Marat as Performed by the Inmates of the Asylum of Charenton Under the Direction of the Marquis de Sade, usually shortened to Marat/Sade (/fr/) (Note: The film uses the full title in the opening credits, though most of the publicity materials use the shortened form.), is a 1967 British film adaptation of Peter Weiss's 1964 play.
+It is directed by Peter Brook, and originated in his stage production for the Royal Shakespeare Company, which later transferred to Broadway.
+The film stars Ian Richardson, Patrick Magee, Glenda Jackson, Clifford Rose, and Freddie Jones, reprising their roles from the stage version.

-The cast included Ian Richardson, Patrick Magee, Glenda Jackson, Clifford Rose, and Freddie Jones.
-It was filmed at Pinewood Studios in Buckinghamshire and released by United Artists on 22 February 1967 in the United States, and 8 March 1967 in the United Kingdom.
-The film's score comprised Richard Peaslee's compositions.
-David Watkin was the cinematographer.
-The film uses the full title in the opening credits, though most of the publicity materials use the shortened form.
+The film premiered on 22 February 1967, and received widespread positive reviews from critics.

 Plot

 In the Charenton Asylum in 1808, the Marquis de Sade stages a play about the murder of Jean-Paul Marat by Charlotte Corday, using his fellow inmates as actors.
 The director of the hospital, Monsieur Coulmier, supervises the performance, accompanied by his wife and daughter.
 Coulmier, who supports Napoleon's government, believes that the play will support his bourgeois and reactionary ideas, and denounce those of the more radical stages of the French Revolution that Marat helped lead.
 His patients, however, have other ideas, and they make a habit of speaking lines he had attempted to suppress, or deviating entirely into personal opinion.
 The Marquis himself, meanwhile, subtly manipulates both the players and the audience to create an atmosphere of chaos and nihilism that ultimately brings on an orgy of destruction.